ravendb/docs/Articles/Raven.Documentation.Articles/articles/cqrs-and-event-sourcing-made-easy-with-ravendb.markdown

 ![Figure 4](images/cqrs4.jpg)

-Second, all the mapped objects are grouped by some critery.
+Second, all the mapped objects are grouped by some criteria.

 ![Figure 5](images/cqrs5.jpg)